Identifying optimally cost-effective dynamic treatment regimes with a Q-learning approach: Methods

 \subsection{Estimating the Optimal Decision Rules}

 To estimate the optimal list-based and cost constrained regime, we use a backwards recursive procedure.
 The optimal decision rule for the final interval is estimated first, and earlier timepoints are estimated assuming optimal decisions are made at all future timepoints.
 For each decision point $k$, we sequentially estimate the pairs $(R_{kl}, a_{kl})$ for clauses $l=1,...,L_k$.
+We illustrate estimation of the final decision rule, $d_K$, before describing estimation for earlier intervals.
 For a unit entering the final interval with covariate history $h_K$, define the unconstrained optimal rule $\widetilde{d}_K(h_K) = \underset{a_K}{\argmax} \ Q^Z_K \left(a_K, h_K \right)$.
-We want to find an interpretable list-based and cost constrained treatment rule which closely approximates this rule.
-First, consider approximating the final decision $\widetilde{d}_K$ within the class of list-based rules with cost constraint $\tau_K$.
-To estimate the first clause, consider the intermediate list-based decision rule: \begin{itemize} \item[] \textbf{If} $h_{K} \in R_{K1}$ then $A_K = a_{K1}$; \item[] \textbf{else if} $H_{K} \in \mathcal{H}_K$ then $A_K = \widetilde{d}_K(h_K)$ \end{itemize} The expected effectiveness measure under this regime is given by:
+We want to approximate the optimal rule within the class of interpretable list-based and cost constrained treatment rules.
+To estimate the first clause of the constrained rule, define the intermediate list-based decision rule: \begin{itemize} \item[] \textbf{If} $h_{K} \in R_{K1}$ then $A_K = a_{K1}$; \item[] \textbf{else if} $H_{K} \in \mathcal{H}_K$ then $A_K = \widetilde{d}_K(h_K)$ \end{itemize} Given estimates of the $K^{th}$ stage Q-functions, the estimated mean effectiveness and cost measures under this regime are given by: